PMA365/C_tutorial/Lesson 2/Lesson2_ReadMe.md

 ## <h1 align="center"> Memory Assignment </h1>
+Assignment is about How the data will stored in memmory:
+Octal Hexadecimal Symbol and Binary

 Here is an example of how little-endian and big-endian memory storage works in C, represented in a visual table using Markdown: